Jkidd2025/apearmortoken/README.md

-# ApeArmor Token
+# Ape Armor

 > Ape in with Confidence Armor Up Against Crypto Chaos!

-A Solana SPL token implementation for ApeArmor, built using Solana web3.js and Metaplex standards.
+A Solana SPL token implementation for Ape Armor, built using Solana web3.js and Metaplex standards.

 ## Features